phamkevinT/HelpMates/README.md

 San Jose State University

+## About

+This application allows users to post food-run requests and have other students volunteerly pick up the request at their convenience.
+For example, one student can make a request for food at McDonalds and a free nearby student can pick up that request.
+The two can chat through the application on where to meet and exchange payment for the food or any tip from the requester if wanted.

 ## Instructions in how to run the app using Android Studio.
 1. Dowload AndroidStudio and SKD tools at https://developer.android.com/studio
 2. Select emulator of choise.